striver619/git/README.md

 [git@github git]$
 ```

-+ you can new files or update files from this directory
+- you can new files or edit files from this directory

 ## 8. git status

-+ when you edit finished, use this command look at difference
+- when you edit finished, use this command look at repository branch update

 ```shell
 git status